knime/webapps-common/@knime/config/eslint/README.md

 # KNIME ESLint config

-This repository contains an [ESLint] ruleset for typical usecases in KNIME frontend projects.
-Rules cover simple Typescript setups as well as [Vue2]/[Vue3] and [Nuxt] projects.
+This repository contains an [ESLint] ruleset for typical KNIME frontend projects.
+Rules cover simple TypeScript setups as well as [Vue2]/[Vue3] and [Nuxt] projects.
 A few overrides to cover common test scenarios with [Jest] are also present.

 ## Development